dokihara/dokihara.github.io/_posts/2024-05-31-appletv-custom-screensavers.md

 title: Custom AppleTV Screensavers!
 ---
 ### Custom AppleTV Screensavers!
+<i>Disclaimer: This methodologies used in this tutorial are not "officially" supported by Apple.
+Use at your own risk.
+Also, many menu items get disabled such as software update and restart. </i>

 One day, one of my coworkers asked if it would be possible to change the screensaver that is on the AppleTVs across our campus.
 I thought that would be a great idea, and started searching the web to see what options were available.
 I came across a few app-based solutions but they seemed limited and I would have to force the AppleTV into single-app mode for it to work all the time.

 Then, I stumbled across something called retail Demo mode.
 Instructions on how to enter retail Demo mode found <a href="https://www.idownloadblog.com/2016/01/18/apple-tv-store-demo-mode/" target="_blank">here</a>.